Mithril v2.2.8

 How do I go about contributing ideas or new features?

-If the consensus is that it's a good idea, the fastest way to get it into a release is to send a pull request.
+If the consensus is that it's a good idea, the fastest way to get it published is to send a pull request.
 Without a PR, the time to implement the feature will depend on the bandwidth of the development team and its list of priorities.

 How should I report bugs?